marcelrodriguezricc/wk-bathy/README.md

-WK-Bathy: A Modular Development Environment for Advancing Wave-Kinematics-Based Bathymetric Inversion from Satellite Imagery Using Multimedia Processing Techniques
+# WK-Bathy: A Modular Development Environment for Advancing Wave-Kinematics-Based Bathymetric Inversion from Satellite Imagery Using Multimedia Processing Techniques

 ## Project overview
-The goal of this project is to derive bathymetry by four nearshore areas from both optical and SAR imagery by multiple methods, in order to evaluate the effectiveness of various techniques and methodologies
+The goal of this project is to provide a development environment for experimenting with algorithmic pipelines by which to perform wave kinematic bathymetric inversion across different areas of interest a processing strategies.
+Below is an example:

 - Step 1: Determine four Areas of Interest (AOI)